google/esh/docs/01-getting-started.md

 # formatting support.
 Valid only if SHELL_PRINTF_LITE is not defined
 # DEFINES += -DSHELL_NO_PRINTF_LL

-# Uncomment to skip compiling the memory manegement utilities.
+# Uncomment to skip compiling the memory manipulation utilities.
 # DEFINES += -DSHELL_NO_UTILS

 # Uncommnet to disable the command history on the prompt